awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-marketing.md

  **What is AWS Marketplace?**

  AWS Marketplace is an online store that makes it easy for customers to find, compare, and immediately start using the software and services that run on AWS\.
-Visitors to AWS Marketplace can use AWS Marketplace’s 1\-Click deployment to quickly launch pre\-configured software and pay only for what they use, by the hour or month\.
-AWS handles billing and payments, and software charges appear on customers’ AWS bill\.
+Visitors to AWS Marketplace can use 1\-Click deployment to quickly launch preconfigured software and pay only for what they use, by the hour or month\.
+AWS handles billing and payments, and software charges appear on the customer's AWS bill\.

  **Why would a customer shop on AWS Marketplace?**

  Finding and deploying software can be challenging\.
 AWS Marketplace features a wide selection of commercial and free IT and business software, including software infrastructure such as databases and application servers, developer tools, and business applications, from popular sellers\.
-AWS Marketplace enables customers to compare options, read reviews, and quickly find the software that they want\.
+AWS Marketplace enables customers to compare options, read reviews, and quickly find the software they want\.
 Then they can deploy it to their own Amazon Elastic Compute Cloud instance using 1\-Click or using the AWS Marketplace Management Portal\.

  Software prices are clearly posted on the website and customers can purchase most software immediately, with payment instruments already on file with Amazon Web Services\.
 Software charges appear on the same monthly bill as AWS infrastructure charges\.